 SARA SHAHVISI is a former teacher in inner-city state schools and her expertise lies in pedagogy, research, social policy and facilitation.
 Alongside programme leadership, she is responsible for ensuring high quality delivery from our facilitators.
 She is brilliant at facilitating complex concepts for groups of young people and adults alike and creating transformational learning experiences.
 Alongside her BA in Politics, Psychology and Sociology from University of Cambridge, she has an MSc in Social Policy from the London School of Economics.

-KAYALVELI NORMA SIVAKANTHAN is the Programmes & Team Assistant for Fearless Futures.
-She is of Sri Lankan heritage.
+KAYALVELI SIVAKANTHAN is the Corporate Programmes Coordinator for Fearless Futures.
 Kaya joins Fearless Futures from an internship at Action Against Hunger.
 Kaya's interest in intersectional gender equity heightened after her completion of Fearless Futures’ Gender Equality Accelerator in 2015.
 She used this knowledge, combined with existing experiences to work alongside young people, coaching disadvantaged secondary school students to reach their full potential.
 Before joining Fearless Futures, Kaya also volunteered for a wide range of high profile NGOs alongside completing her BSc in Psychology at Brunel University London in 2017.

 ALEX FERGUSSON started out as a journalist and soon moved on to teaching, training, psychotherapy and facilitation.
 He has done community mediation with Camden council, facilitation with Roffey Park Institute and is a registered member of the British Association for Counselling and Psychotherapy.
 Alex currently works in the NHS, private practice and, relationship counselling charity, Relate.
 He also delivers workshops on gender and inequalities in the workplace, most recently at the Financial Services Compensation Scheme.